matteo14c/HaploCoV/README.md

 * **align** complete assemblies of SARS-CoV-2 genomes with the reference genomic sequence and **identify genomic variants**,
 * pinpoint **regional variation** and flag genomic variant with **"high frequency"** locally or globally,
 * **extend an existing classification system** and  ,
-* derive **identify epidemiologically relevant variants and/or novel lineages/sub-lineages of the virus**
+* **identify epidemiologically relevant variants and/or novel lineages/sub-lineages of the virus**
 * and to **classify** one or more genomes according to the method described in *Chiara et al 2021* https://doi.org/10.1093/molbev/msab049 and/or any other classification system of your choice.

 ## HaploCoV

 This software package is composed of **8(*+2*)** utilities.
 Prerequisites for making HaploCoV run properly are stated below (see Prerequisites).
 In brief, input files need to be formatted to the format used by HaploCoV by applying either **addToTable.pl** or **NexstainToHaploCoV.pl** (depending on the input, see below).
-Then the complete HaploCoV workflow can then be executed by running **HaploCoV.pl** (reccommended) or, if you prefer, by running each of the single tool in the HaploCoV workflow yourself (please see the manual for a complete reference).
+Then the complete HaploCoV workflow can be executed by running **HaploCoV.pl** (reccommended) or, if you prefer, by running each single tool in the HaploCoV workflow in the right order yourself (please see the manual for a complete reference).
-Figure 1 provides a conceptual representation of the HaploCoV workflow and the list of the tools used to execute each task.
+Figure 1 provides a conceptual representation of the HaploCoV workflow and the tools used to execute each task.

 ## Input files